Austin Pedestrian Accident Lawyers

 Modified comparative fault (§33.001)

 You can recover damages as long as you are 50% or less at fault.
+Your recovery is reduced by your share of fault.

 Paid or incurred medicals (§41.0105)

-Limits medical-bill recovery to amounts paid or incurred.
+Limits medical-bill recovery to amounts actually paid or incurred.
 With Level I trauma stays at Dell Seton easily running into six figures, careful documentation matters.

 PIP and UM/UIM cover pedestrians